redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

                     └───────────┘
 ```

-Note that there is no column called `post` on `Comment`—this is special syntax for Prisma to know how to connect the models together and for you to reference that connection.
+Note that there is no real database column named `post` in `Comment`—this is special syntax for Prisma to know how to connect the models together and for you to reference that connection.
 When you query for a `Comment` using Prisma you can get access to the attached `Post` using that name:

 ```javascript
 db.comment.findOne({ where: { id: 1 }}).post()